 Hosting: Controlling Zoom Functionality During Class Sessions

 Note: To control Zoom at the group level you need to be a host.
 Learn more about hosts below.

 What are the differences between a host, co-host and alternative host?
-(NOTE: Harvard has disabled the alternative host function.
-It is no longer an available option.)

 There are two different kinds of hosting options in Zoom: